-TO THE TEACHER. - Exercises of this kind may be multiplied according to the needs of the pupil.
+To the Teacher. - Exercises of this kind may be multiplied according to the needs of the pupil.
 Passages from text-books in history and from works of English literature may be used in the same way.
 The comparison of the paragraph with the stanza will be found useful.

-30. Write a short paragraph about Henry Hudson or De Soto or Magellan, taking care that it does not include too much.

-31. Tell the story of "The Pied Piper of Hamelin."
-Make an outline of the poem.

-32. Using the outline that you have prepared (Section 31), write the story carefully, point by point, taking care that each paragraph deals with one particular incident.
+- 31. Write a short paragraph about the Panama Canal, taking care that it does not include too much. - 32.
+Tell the story of "Paul Revere's Ride," or of "The Pied Piper of Hamelin"; make an outline of the poem. - 33.
+Using the outline that you have prepared (Section 32), write the story carefully, point by point, taking care that each paragraph deals with one particular incident.